chjackson/survextrap/README.md

 * More experience and examples of using it with real external data, including a vignette that lists how to implement all previously-suggested approaches for extrapolation with external data.

+* Explain relation to dynamic GLMs as used by [Kearns et al](https://doi.org/10.1177%2F0272989X19873661) and related papers.
+Can "random walk" principles used in their dynamic model inspire a sensible prior for hazard changes?

 * Non-proportional hazards models.
 This is expected to be computationally difficult, and I'm not sure of the best approach.
+Would it be easier in the GLM formulation (at the cost of a discrete-time approximation)?

 * Thorough testing, documentation and error handling.